Let us help you connect to the community!

 Kris Fehr joined the BFMP in August 2000 as the first full time executive director funded by a grant from the Office of Juvenile Justice and Delinquency Prevention.
 When she was hired, there were only two matches in the program.
 Since then, the organization counts an estimated 2,000 matches!
 She has worked on board and staff training, strategic planning and evaluating program results.
 Kris is in charge of administration, policies, staffing and board of directors relationships.
 She has written grants to advance the program and started the organization’s two signature fundraising events, including Family Fun Day — which now spans 21 years — and A Chocolate Affair Plus celebrating its 10th anniversary in 2019.

 (701) 483-8615, x104 firstname.lastname@example.org

 (701) 483-8615 email@example.com

 Helping guide BFMP is the Western Wellness Foundation board of directors representing various areas of the community.
-Some are former mentors, have had a youth in the program or work on the local schools.
+Some are former mentors, have had a youth in the program or work in the local schools.
 The Western Wellness Foundation board is comprised of: